Should You Rebalance Your Portfolio in Retirement?

 Sequence of Returns Risk goes away after the bad Sequence!

-Above, you can see that we are 70/30 and de-risked for retirement But, then, the bad sequence happens.
+Above, you can see that we are 70/30 and de-risked for retirement.
+But then, the bad sequence happens.
 If the market goes down 10%, you increase your asset allocation.
-And you continue to increase to your post-sequence goal the worse the sequence is.
+The more you increase your post-sequence goal, the worse the sequence is.

 Well, indeed, this is catching the falling knife and market timing.
-But it is a programmatic way to address post-sequence risk and something to consider.
+However, it is a programmatic way to address post-sequence risk and something to consider.

 Downsides to Event-based and Time-based Retirement Portfolio Rebalancing

-Of course, even beyond the smack of market timing, the most significant issue with event-based and time-based retirement portfolio rebalancing is one of investor behavior.
+Of course, even beyond market timing, the most significant issue with event-based and time-based retirement portfolio rebalancing is investor behavior.

 It all comes down to investor behavior.
 How difficult behaviorally is it for an “elderly” retiree to increase their asset allocation?
 But there is a difference between what is difficult and what is efficient.
 And you are not the average stock that is scared of market volatility.